Pipeline YAML Reference#

 will still be 1 hour.

-An example with a single execution_time_limit#
+An example of the single execution_time_limit

 property

-with a pipeline
+in a pipeline

 version: v1.0